David Lee (basketball)

-David Lee (born April 29, 1983) is an American former professional basketball player.
+David Clayton Lee (born April 29, 1983) is an American former professional basketball player.
 He played college basketball for the Florida Gators before he was drafted 30th overall by the New York Knicks in the 2005 NBA draft.
 He was a 2-time NBA All-Star and was selected to the All-NBA Third Team in 2013.

 Lee was drafted 30th overall by the New York Knicks in the 2005 NBA draft.
 He spent five seasons with the Knicks and in the 2010 offseason, Lee was signed and traded to the Golden State Warriors.
 With the Warriors, he won an NBA championship in 2015 in his fifth and final season with the team.

 After short stints with the Boston Celtics, Dallas Mavericks, and San Antonio Spurs and becoming a free agent in June 2017, Lee retired in November 2017.

 Early life

 Lee was born in St. Louis, Missouri.
-He went to middle school at John Burroughs School and high school at Chaminade College Preparatory School, both in St. Louis suburbs.
+He attended middle school at John Burroughs School and high school at Chaminade College Preparatory School, both in St. Louis suburbs.
 Naturally left-handed, Lee became essentially ambidextrous when he broke his left arm and learned to play right-handed.
 Lee was a McDonald's All American and won the 2001 Slam Dunk competition.
 Lee was also named a first-team high school All-American by Parade magazine.